makrai/notes/bender20-understanding-in-data-acl.md

   * English-learning infants can learn Mandarin phonemic distinctions from brief interactions with a Mandarin-speaking experimenter but not from exposure to Mandarin TV or radio (Kuhl 2007)
-* critical for language learning is not just interaction but joint attention (Baldwin 1995), i.e. situations where the child and a caregiver are both attending to the same thing and both aware of this fact
+* critical for language learning is not just interaction but joint attention (Baldwin 1995), ie situations where the child and a caregiver are both attending to the same thing and both aware of this fact
   * toddlers (observed at 15 and 21 months) whose caregivers “follow into” their attention and provide labels for the object of joint attention more have larger vocabularies (Tomasello and Farrar, 1986)